arsena-k/Digital-Research-Tools/README.md

 A massive database of digital research tools organized by tasks, called "DIRT"

 # Management Tools:
-OneNote: I find Onenote helpful keep track of everything, from to-do lists to meeting notes and resources I list here
 EndNote: Keep track of citations.
 Download the Endnote plug in for Word and you can easily cite while you write.
-Dropbox: I subscribe to Dropbox to get all my files backed up continuously, as I work on them.

 # Data:
 USC List of Databases that allow text mining